DtjiAppDev/PyCalculator-1/README.md

 # PyCalculator
 PyCalculator is a calculator used for various types of calculations which is coded in Python programming language.
 Read this document in order to learn how to use the application.
+Author: CreativeCloudAppDev2020

 ### Executable File
 The executable file "PyCalculator.exe" is used to run the application.
 It is downloadable from https://github.com/CreativeCloudAppDev2020/PyCalculator/blob/master/executable/PyCalculator.exe.

+### Source Code
+Python code used to create the application is available in https://github.com/CreativeCloudAppDev2020/PyCalculator/blob/master/code/PyCalculator.py.

 ### Getting Started